blurrfdev/blurrfdev/README.md

-### Hello there, I'm teromon and I'm new to computer science and coding
+### Hello there, I'm teramon and I'm new to computer science and coding

 ## I'm a New Coder/Developer and am Learning more and more about Computer Science
 📚 Goals: Learn more about Computer Science and Hopefully know a little bit of a Coding Langauge.